yuvin94/Proa-test/README.md

 ## 🧪 Pytest Tests

 The repository includes basic unit tests to verify endpoint functionality.
-These are located in your test suite and executed during the `build_test_code` job.
+These are located in your test suite and executed during the `pytest_code` job.

 ### ✅ `test_healthz`